joshuavetos/vault-authority/README.md

 Vault Authority is a fail-closed, deterministic remediation core written in Rust.
 It enforces safety by instruction ordering, not configuration, policy text, or operator discretion.
 This repository is certified under the Partner Reliability Benchmark (PRB) v1.1.
 What This System Does
 Vault Authority accepts a (trace_id, failure_id) pair and attempts a remediation exactly once.
-A cryptographically signed receipt is emitted only if the failure is allowed, the action executes successfully, and state mutation occurs in the correct order.
+A cryptographically signed receipt is emitted only if the failure is explicitly allowed, the action executes successfully, and state mutation occurs in the correct order.
 If any step fails, no receipt exists and no state is mutated.
 Core Properties
  * Fail-Closed — Success is provable; failure leaves no residue.